The Shipping Law Review: United Arab Emirates

 Commercial overview of the shipping industry

-The UAE is the shipping centre of the Middle East, with 14 operating commercial ports.
-The key ports include Jebel Ali in Dubai, Abu Dhabi, Sharjah and Fujairah, the latter being one of the biggest bunkering hubs.
+The UAE is the shipping centre of the Middle East, with 12 commercial trading ports (other than oil ports).
+The key ports include Jebel Ali in Dubai, Zayed and Khalifa in Abu Dhabi, Khor Fakkan Container Terminal in Sharjah, Mina Saqr in Ras Al Khaimah and Fujairah, the latter being one of the biggest bunkering hubs.

-Jebel Ali Port and its free zone area is the biggest logistics hub within the Middle East.
+Jebel Ali Port, as well as its free zone area, is the biggest logistics hub within the Middle East.
 It is ranked in the top 10 of the world's largest sea ports and has the world's largest man-made harbour.

 The UAE's ports contribute significantly to the UAE's gross domestic product, with thousands of companies currently working in the maritime sector; these include all leading container shipping lines that have offices in the UAE.
 Most multinational shipping agents operate out of the UAE in relation to their Middle East business and we have seen an increasing number of ship managers moving to Dubai and Fujairah from Asia and Europe.
 The marine sector includes offshore operators serving their operating fleets from Abu Dhabi for the entire region.
 It also includes all marine support functions, such as top offshore consultants, surveyors, marine insurance brokers and leading law firms within the marine industry.

 General overview of the legislative framework